IT Outsourcing in Healthcare [Checklist for Hospitals]

 The first thing you should think about is to look for a partner, not a vendor.
 A partner is something more than a service provider working for a certain amount of money per hour – he is committed to achieve your goals and help you to improve your business operations.
 A partner is committed to creating a product or service that improves user experience, quality of performance and efficiency.

 Then you should check the experience of the partner in hospital IT outsourcing.
 Of course, there are certain skills related to technology, but your partner should be aware of all the guidelines and compliance requirements specific for the healthcare industry.
 And your partner should be aware of the rules and regulations that govern privacy and intellectual property, too.
 The key to successful outsourcing relationships is the knowledge of deep interconnection between IT, care provision and hospital business workflows.

 Clearly define services to be provided and the necessary levels of performance.
 Service level agreement must be the foundation of your contract with the partner.
 Of course, it is impossible to foresee all the details in an SLA, but it should include best practices and standards of the industry.

 And finally, choose a company you can trust.
 Problems may arise in any project, especially in healthcare where the operating environment is extremely complex.
 The scope of the original contract may be stretched, and the partner must have enough resources and expertise to cope with your requirements.
 An IT partnership in healthcare can last for years, that is why a trusted relationship between the parties is very important.

 Do you need a reliable partner to solve your IT problems?
-Archer Software has 15+ years of experience in healthcare IT outsourcing and has a thorough understanding of how technology can remain HIPAA compliant.
-Find our full healthcare related portfolio here.
-Reach out to us directly or give us your contact information and information about the solution you are looking for.
-We’ll help you to find the solution you need and become your partner on your way to success.
+Archer Software has 19+ years of experience in healthcare IT outsourcing and has a thorough understanding of how technology can remain HIPAA compliant.
+Find our full healthcare-related portfolio here.
+Reach out to us directly and we’ll help you to build the solution you need.